Much of I write is exploratory. It is a work in progress; an ongoing conversation with myself as well as with readers.

 Instead it seemed obvious to me that it was imperative to interrogate my own assumptions, understandings, and practices.
 To do otherwise seemed profoundly unrealistic, undialectical, and non-marxist.
 And that continues to be my strongly held opinion.

 So I re-read – this time from a different vantage point – Marx, Engels, Lenin, Gramsci, Dimitrov, Luxemberg, Togliatti, and others of earlier generations.
-I also read the work of many contemporary authors who write mainly, but not exclusively, in the Marxist tradition.
+I also read many contemporary authors who write mainly, but not exclusively, in the Marxist tradition.

 On this blog I will continue, albeit with my obvious limitations, that endeavor.
 And in doing so I hope that it assists in some small way in the building of a people’s movement and a left that has the vision, reach, unity, power, and common sense to save our fragile planet and make life livable, free, and joyous for all.